modernben/forge-docs/1.0/sites/deployments.md

 If your project contains a `.env.example` file, Forge will automatically copy this and replace some of the settings to match your server's database settings.
 An empty `.env.example` could result in an empty environment file on the first deploy.
 :::

+### Environment Circle Permission

+You may grant a circle member authority to view and edit a site's environment file (or WordPress configuration) using the `site:manage-environment` permission.
+Without this permission, Forge will **not** display the contents of the environment file to circle members.

 ## Quick Deploy